livz/livz.github.io/_posts/2017-05-13-breaking-neural-networks.md

 We've already calculated gradient via _compute_gradient()_ function, and drawn it as a picture.
 In this step we want to create a delta which _emphasizes the pixels in the picture that the neural network thinks are important_.

-Below we can play with different values, and add or substract small multiples of delta from our image and see how the predictions change.
+Below we can play with different values and add or substract small multiples of delta from our image and see how the predictions change.
 The modified image is then displayed.
 Notice how the pixels are slightly affected.

 ```python
 delta = np.sign(grad)